 - Develop and make readily available innovative, accessible and compelling messaging about the value of reducing preventable chronic disease.

-The project has three main parts:
+The project had three main parts:

-The project team will collate evidence about the health and economic burden of chronic disease, its preventability and the economic credentials for action.
-The literature review will cover both methodology and empirical results.
+- Literature review and data collation – The project team collated evidence about the health and economic burden of chronic disease, its preventability and the economic credentials for action.
+The literature review covered both methodology and empirical results.

-Dynamic simulation modelling is a tool that enables policy makers to test the likely impact of a range of possible policy solutions in computer models before implementing them in the real world.
-This project will develop a dynamic simulation model to demonstrate the value of prevention to reduce lifestyle-related chronic diseases, and the associated impact on the costs of health service use and the increase in health and wellbeing in Australia.
-The model will integrate evidence about the effectiveness and cost-effectiveness of prevention interventions and strategies, with expert opinion to develop the models.
+- Dynamic simulation modelling – Dynamic simulation modelling is a tool that enables policy makers to test the likely impact of a range of possible policy solutions in computer models before implementing them in the real world.
+The project developed a dynamic simulation model to demonstrate the value of prevention to reduce lifestyle-related chronic diseases, and the associated impact on the costs of health service use and the increase in health and wellbeing in Australia.
+The model integrated evidence about the effectiveness and cost-effectiveness of prevention interventions and strategies, with expert opinion to develop the models.

-What are the expected outcomes?
+What were the outcomes?

 - A suite of resources to creatively and effectively communicate the outputs of the model